Valve/valve.github.io/source/_posts/2013-07-13-existential-operator-in-coffeescript.markdown

 };
 {% endcodeblock %}

-What about undeclared variables and `?=`?
+What if you try to conditionally assign an undeclared variable?
 If you try this:

 {% codeblock lang:coffeescript CoffeeScript %}
 # abc is not declared